-Although many photographers upgrade to a decent DSLR to give them more control when they take family portraits or pictures of friends, getting great shots of people is always a challenge.
+Although many photographers upgrade to a decent DSLR or mirrorless camera to give them more control when they take family portraits or pictures of friends, getting great shots of people is always a challenge.

 The difference between amateur and professional portraits can be vast.
 So we've compiled this list of 14 of the most important portrait photography tips for any photographer to know.

 We'll start off with the basics on aperture, shutter speed and lens choice, then move on to focusing and photo composition techniques, before showing you how to use natural light and reflectors to dramatically improve your results.

 We'll then discuss some of the more advanced portrait photography tips, such as the benefits of using flashguns and other accessories when shooting portraits.

 Whether you're taking portraits of your friends or you've been commissioned to photograph a family, and whether you're shooting in a pristine studio or outside in your local park, the helpful advice below will help you become a better portrait photographer.

 Your camera's metering system plays a vital role in picture-taking.
 It works out how much light should enter the camera to make a correct exposure.
 It's very clever, but it's not completely foolproof.
 The problem with metering is that it takes an average reading – either of the entire frame or part of it, depending on which metering mode you're in – and this reading is assumed to be a midtone, or in other words, halfway between white and black.

 More often than not this assumption comes out right, but a metering system can struggle when a frame is dominated by areas of extreme brightness or darkness.

 When shooting portraits, light skin tones can easily trick the camera into underexposing the shot.
 You'll notice this more when shooting full-face photos or when there's lots of white in the scene - brides at weddings are a prime example.